 - Offer ongoing substance disorder treatment for individuals who have opted for detoxification

-The best treatment option depends on the type of substance a person has been using and their current physical dependence level.
-The effect of substance use on a person’s mental health can be an influential factor.
+The best medical care often depends on the type of substances an individual has been using and their current physical dependence level.
+The effect of addiction on a person’s mental health can be an influential factor.
 Discovering the right recovery facility is important, especially in Kansas City.

 What Does Medical Detox Mean in Medicine?

-Here at Sana Lake in Missouri, we take pride in our medical detox center and personalized approach that employs several licensed and professional team members with different areas of expertise.
-Our medical staff of doctors, psychiatrists, and nurse practitioners will ensure a medically safe and comfortable environment for withdrawal management.
+Here at Sana Lake in Missouri, we take pride in our treatment process and personalized approach that employs several licensed physicians and team members with different areas of expertise.
+Our medical staff of doctors, psychiatrists, and nurse practitioners will ensure a medically safe and comfortable environment for detoxing.
 Additionally, they will put focus on general physical and mental health to ensure the well-rounded health of each member.

-Medical detoxification alone is not always enough for addiction treatment.
-Members should attend an inpatient or outpatient program once detox is complete.
-Counseling is a common feature to combat substance abuse.
-These services can grant you the opportunity to seek the questions that weren’t answered about your substance abuse.
+Medical detoxification alone is not always enough to overcome addiction.
+It’s only the first stage.
+Members should attend an inpatient or outpatient program once detoxification is complete.
+Counseling is a common feature to combat drug abuse.
+These services can grant you the opportunity to better understand your addiction and any psychiatric conditions you may be facing.

 This effect can push you to search for a deeper understanding of the role your perspective attaches to substance abuse.
 Education about addiction can be an invaluable resource.

-At Sana Lake, we offer a medically supervised drug detox treatment plan to help members boost their recovery.
+At Sana Lake, we offer a detoxification plan to help members boost their recovery.
 Medical detoxification also prevents relapses in the future.
 Our highly effective treatment follows three steps:

 - Evaluation – To screen a member’s mental and physical health issues through blood tests and psychiatric history.
 The data is processed to determine the best outcomes.

-- Stabilization – Doctors offer psychological and medical therapies to stabilize the person.
+- Stabilization – Doctors offer psychological and medical therapies to stabilize the individual.

 - Preparation for Entering Addiction Treatment– Doctors familiarize the individuals with the process and inpatient treatment programs.